Phase 5: Rehashing

 Careful!
 The load factor is a double value but dividing one integer by another will result in an integer value!

-• Go through all the buckets in the original hash set, taking the data out of the original hash set and inserting it into the new one, using an insertion function that doesn't check to make sure it's already there (because we know it isn't).
+HashSetwith the desired properties. - Go through each bucket in the original hash set, taking the data out of the original hash set and inserting the data into the new hash set using a special insertion function that doesn't check to see if the item is already in the new hash set (since we know it won't be).

-• Finish up by swap()ping the new one and the old one.
+swapping the new hash set and the old one. - The old

 Testing